Areas of Interest

-My area of interest is child health and nutrition and environmental health as it pertains to urban ecosystems.
+My area of interest is child health and nutrition as it relates to the social, cultural, and physical environment.
 My research perspectives are grounded in biocultural and political-economic approaches.
-My main geographic areas of focus are South Asia and Canada.
+My main geographic areas of focus are Canada and South Asia.

 Moffat, T. and Prowse, T. (eds).
 (2010) Human Diet and Nutrition in Biocultural Perspective.
 Past Meets Present.
 Biosocial Book Series, Catherine Panter-Brick (ed.).
 Berghahn Press (Oxford and New York).

 Moffat, T. (2010) The "Childhood obesity epidemic": Health crisis or social construction?
 Medical Anthropology Quarterly 24(1): 1-21.

 Moffat, T. and Galloway, T. (2008) Food consumption patterns among elementary school children in Hamilton, Ontario.
 Short Report for Canadian Journal of Dietetic Practice and Research 69(3):152-154.

 Chaimovitz, R. Issenman, R., and Moffat, T. (2008) Body Perception: Do parents, their children and their children's physicians perceive body image differently?
 Journal of Pediatric Gastroenterology and Nutrition, 47(1):76-80.

 Moffat, T. and Galloway, T. (2007) Adverse environments: investigating local variation in child growth.
 American Journal of Human Biology, 19(5): 676-683.